 Discover AI for Invoices: Rossum

-Rossum’s cognitive data capture solution, Elis, works on a wide variety of invoices just out of the box.
+Rossum’s cognitive data capture solution works on a wide variety of invoices just out of the box.
 We dare to say this service is revolutionary because it works without any manually set up extraction rules or templates thanks to our deep learning technology.
-Learn more by checking out our full presentation slides or trying it out on your own invoices.
+Learn more by checking out our full presentation slides.

 Discover AI for Images: Hive.ai